- Many users complain about Discord static noise when streaming. This could occur due to incorrect output device configuration.

 Close the Sound window and launch Discord.
 Try using the output device to check if the Discord stream buzzing issue is resolved.

-Discord uses the default system audio device as input and output source.
+Discord uses the default system audio device as an input and output source.
 So, correctly configuring your default system devices is crucial for Discord to work.

 3. Update output device driver